PutraRohaizad/FetchApi/README.md

  # What i learn

- Fetch API /AJAX can only work in a server and not file path so do install live server if using Vscode or xammpp etc.
+ Fetch API /AJAX can only work in a server and not file path so do install live server if using Vscode or just install xampp etc.